 As for cleansing, skip the soap and go for a hydrating or clarifying body wash.
-Bliss Lemon + Sage Soapy Suds is perfect for a deep cleanse sans the dehydration; while Ole Henriksen’s Clarifying Body Wash is great at keeping cleavage calm and clear.
+Bliss Lemon + Sage Soapy Suds is perfect for a deep cleanse sans dehydration.
+At the same time, Neutrogena’s Body Clear Acne Body Wash is great at keeping cleavage calm and clear.

 Breast commandment #2: Moisturise & protect

-A dermatologist suggested Clarins Bust Beauty Lotion to combat concerns about elasticity and collagen when I hit my 30s.
+A dermatologist suggested Clarins Bust Beauty Firming Lotion to combat concerns about elasticity and collagen when I hit my 30s.
 It has been a staple on the bathroom shelf ever since.
-Occasionally, I follow it up with Ole Henriksen’s Invigorating Night Gel or Murad’s Clarifying Body Spray, when hyperpigmentation or acne creeps up.
+Occasionally, I add Ole Henriksen’s Invigorating Night Transformation Gel or Murad’s Clarifying Body Spray when hyperpigmentation or acne creeps up.

-Follow up with your favorite body sunscreen, with minimum SPF 30.
-Put it on BEFORE your bra — otherwise you could end up with sunburnt (or worse — permanently sun damaged) boobs.
+Follow up with your favorite body sunscreen, with a minimum SPF of 30 (almost every beauty editor I know has stacks of Supergoop!
+Play Antioxidant Body Sunscreen Mist SPF 50 PA++++ in their own boobs arsenal!).
+Put it on a few minutes BEFORE your bra — otherwise, you could end up with sunburnt (or worse — permanently sun-damaged) boobs.

 Need more incentive to become breast-aware?
-Daily massage makes women more familiar with the way their breasts look and feel, enabling them to detect any changes immediately.
+Daily massage makes women more familiar with how their breasts look and feel, enabling them to detect any changes immediately.

-For the ultimate in pre-party pampering, book yourself a professional salon bust treatment.
-Clarins’ Paris Method Bust Treatment uses specific massage movements, while Decleor’s Bust Firming Treatment includes a new sculptural mask for the bust.
+For the ultimate pre-party pampering, book yourself a professional salon bust treatment.
+Clarins’ Paris Method Bust Treatment uses specific massage movements.
+And Decleor’s Bust Firming Treatment includes a gorgeous sculptural mask for the boobs.